this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

    * - annulus_units
      - pipe capacity units (String)

-This function calculates the ammount of fluid that can be lost before taking a kick.
+This function calculates the amount of fluid that can be lost before taking a kick.
 The function takes in three value inputs(Integers or Floats) and three units input(String).
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
 To see the range of pressure gradient units that can be input into the function see the Pressure Gradient units section under Drilling Conversions.
 To see the range of pipe capacity units that can be input into the function see the Pipe Capacity units section under Production Conversions.
 The function returns a dictionary with two sub-dictionaries:

    * - "fluid_drop_length" which is a dictionary of different length units and values, to see the range of length units returned see the example code below or the Length units section under General Conversions.
    * - "loss_before_kick"